-The GFL Green Finance LAC Platform is a knowledge exchange Platform that has been developed to respond to a demand of National Development Banks (NDBs) and other institutional players in the financial market for sharing information and knowledge about green financing.
+The Green Finance LAC Platform (GFL) is a knowledge exchange Platform that has been developed to respond to a demand of National Development Banks, financial institutions of the private sector and players of the financial market for sharing information and knowledge about green financing.

-LIVINGThe IDB works to facilitate universal access to quality housing, addressing the quantitative and qualitative gaps that exist in the sector, particularly those related to the implementation of inclusive housing programs.
 In addition, given the very high level of urbanization in the Latin American and Caribbean region, which will continue to grow, the Bank promotes actions to increase the resilience of cities.
-IDB’s major goals include preserving the social capital installed in housing, protecting natural and built environments, preserving the unique cultural legacies of the dynamic urban spaces of the region, developing strategies for managing urban risk and social infrastructure, the revitalization of degraded areas and underutilized urban gaps, and the development of mitigation strategies for the substantiable financing of infrastructure.
+IDB’s major goals include preserving the social capital installed in housing, protecting natural and built environments, preserving the unique cultural legacies of the dynamic urban spaces of the region, developing strategies for managing urban risk and social infrastructure, the revitalization of degraded areas and underutilized urban gaps, and the development of mitigation strategies for the sustainable financing of infrastructure.

 The Transportation Division of the Inter-American Development Bank pursues the objective of promoting the economic development and the quality of life of the inhabitants of the region.
 It does so through transportation activities and infrastructure that are carried out in an efficient, accessible, sustainable, and safe manner.